Günther Franke: Controversy during the Nazi years 1933-1945

 Franke's art dealing during the Third Reich has been a matter of controversy, resulting in lawsuits for restitution.

-The Neumann and Franke Gallery in Munich changed its name to Galerie Gunther Franke in 1937.
+The Neumann and Franke Gallery in Munich changed its name to Galerie Günther Franke in 1937.

 In January 1941 Franke visited Beckmann, who had fled to Amsterdam, and there he bought his paintings Circus Carriage and Homecoming.
 In the branch in Seeshaupt on Lake Starnberg, "'degenerate art" was hidden and sold."